eneuhauser/visa/README.md

   - **Affiliation:** Post Group(s).
 Comma or line separated.
 Only the Group ID is required to set the group.
 The full name must still contain the group ID.
   - **Keywords:** Post tags.
 Comma or line separated.
   - **Format:** *draft* or *complete*.
 If set to *draft*, saved as not published; otherwise, published.
++ Command line options: pass the following optional items on startup (i.e. node visa -q -a Textmate)
+  - **q** Suppresses the metadata when editing existing posts.
+  - **a** Works like open -a *AppName* to specify an app rather than using default app.

 ## Known Issues